feast-dev/feast-workshop/module_0/README.md

 # Conclusion
 As a result:
 - You have file sources (possibly remote) and a remote registry (e.g. in S3)
-- Data scientists are able to author + reuse features based on a centrally managed registry.
+- Data scientists are able to author + reuse features based on a centrally managed registry (visible through the Feast CLI or through the Web UI).
-- ML engineers are able to use these same features with a reference to the registry to regularly generating predictions on the latest timestamp.
+- ML engineers are able to use these same features with a reference to the registry to regularly generating predictions on the latest timestamp or re-train models.
 - You have CI/CD setup to automatically update the registry + online store infrastructure when changes are merged into the version controlled feature repo.